 Yes, Impact hires a team of nurses to oversee medication distribution during camp.
 Students are required to see the nurses during check-in to release all prescription medications to their oversight.
 No exceptions – students will be sent home if they do not turn in their prescribed medications.

 What forms will I need to complete?

-Please visit the Forms Page of the Impact website.
+Upon registration, you will receive a link with instructions and forms.
 Be sure to complete them by the respective deadlines to avoid the late processing fee!

 What should I bring?